5 secret benefits of ageing we don’t talk about often enough

 I admit, turning 35 was a tad scary.
 It meant finally having to live like a grown up.
 45 was another difficult milestone.
 I was never going to have children.

 Turning 50 was simply an excuse to have a great party and to think about living my life in new ways.
-And life only keeps on getting better.
-At 54 I feel more comfortable with who I am than ever before.
+Now, life only keeps on getting better.
+At 57 I feel more comfortable with who I am than ever before.

 Sure, I’ve looked better – fewer wrinkles, less grey hair, no fatty, sagging body bits – but I’ve never felt better in my life.
-So, as I approach a milestone birthday, let me share with you why there is absolutely no reason to panic about ageing.
+So, as I inch my way out of another decade, let me share with you why there is absolutely no reason to panic about ageing.
 Let’s celebrate the good stuff about getting older.

 1. Ageing is liberating